This post may contain affiliate links. Read our disclosure page for full details.

 Submitted by Cindy Baker, Travel Bliss Now

-Lisbon seems as though it was designed to be one of the most romantic cities in Europe.
+Lisbon seems as though it was designed to be one of the most romantic cities in Europe and perhaps one of the top honeymoon destinations as well.

 From there, wander hand-in-hand through the twisting, cobblestone streets as you spot colorful tiles and street art.
 Above Alfama, on the highest hill in the city, visit São Jorge Castle and savour a sunset glass of wine from the mobile kiosks known as “Wine with a View”.